Weixin07/Google-Maps-List-Comparator/README.md

 ## Observability Aids

-- The UI “Runtime status” section shows the encrypted DB path, telemetry buffer path, queue depth, bootstrap recovery status, and redacted key lifecycle so QA can quickly confirm health.
+- The UI "Runtime status" section shows the encrypted DB path, telemetry buffer path, queue depth, bootstrap recovery status, and redacted key lifecycle so QA can quickly confirm health.
 - Telemetry events (`vault_audit`, `app_start`, etc.) drain to `telemetry-buffer.jsonl` and rotate to timestamped archives when full.
 JSONL makes it easy to `rg` or `jq` through the backlog while offline.
+- A front-end telemetry adapter (see `src/telemetry/adapter.ts`) funnels UI events through a Tauri command that reuses the Rust buffer.
+Events are automatically throttled and flushed so future instrumentation can stay in TypeScript.

+## Continuous Integration & Smoke Tests

+- `.github/workflows/ci.yml` runs on every push/PR: it installs dependencies with pnpm, executes the smoke harness, then builds an unsigned Windows NSIS installer on `windows-latest`.
+- The workflow uploads `src-tauri/target/release/bundle/nsis/*.exe` as an artifact named `tauri-windows-nsis`.
+- The same `pnpm smoke` harness is available locally and supports `SMOKE_SKIP_JS=1` or `SMOKE_SKIP_RUST=1` if you need to focus on a subset of checks.

 ## IDE / Tooling